 Named Interdisciplinary Research Centers from $5,000,000

-Interdisciplinary Research Centers associated with the Parker H. Petit Institute for Bioengineering and Bioscience (IBB) are creating new knowledge and developing novel technologies that address unsolved scientific issues and unmet clinical needs.
-Current IBB-associated centers, grown from unique strengths of the Georgia Tech biomedical community, include:
+Interdisciplinary Research Centers associated with the Parker H. Petit Institute for Bioengineering and Bioscience are creating new knowledge and developing novel technologies that address unsolved scientific issues and unmet clinical needs.
+Current research centers, grown from unique strengths of the Georgia Tech biomedical community, include:

 Center for Drug Design, Development and Delivery

 Translational Research Institute for Biomedical Engineering and Science

 Center for Innovative Cardiovascular Technologies